Ada-Developers-Academy/jump-start-live/lessons/day5/arrays.md

 # creates an empty array named list
 list = Array.new

-# creates an array named list and stores 3 nils
+# creates an array of length 3, storing nil in each index
 list = Array.new(3)

-# creates an array with 5, "Ada"'s named ada
+# creates an array of length 5, storing "Ada" in each index
 ada = Array.new(5, "Ada")

 # passes a block as a parameter